Alfresco/docs-alfresco/content-accelerator/latest/develop/content-accelerator-for-pnp-management/index.md

 While the Content Accelerator administration console provides powerful UI-based configurations, sometimes back end configurations are desired.
 Typical configuration points include:

 ## Update the Change Request Form and Workflow
 Form and workflow updates are made in the WizardAdmin application.
-See http:// for more information.
+See the [Admin Guide](/content-accelerator/latest/configure/admin-guide/#activewizard) for more information.

 ## Extend Quality Document Type